Ontraport/PilotPress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PilotPress allows you to have a website, membership site, customer center, and an affiliate center integrated together with Office Autopilot.
+PilotPress allows you to have a website, membership site, customer center, and an affiliate center integrated together with ONTRAPORT.

 == Description ==